dxfrontier/cds-ts-repository/README.md

 `update(keys: KeyValueType<T>, fieldsToUpdate: KeyValueType<T>): Promise<boolean>`

-The method allows you to update entries in the database that match the specified keys with new values for specific fields.
+The `update` method allows you to update entries in the database that match the specified keys with new values for specific fields.

 `Parameters`